rse/audio-setup/audio-basics.md

-- **Human Way of Hearing**: as sound pressure increases, more and more power is required to create the same perceived(!) increase in loudness.
+- **Human Way of Hearing**: as sound pressure increases, more and more power is required to create the same perceived(!) increase in sound loudness.
 The Decibel unit accounts for this.
 Because of this logarithmic way of human hearing, the well-known dB SPL ratios for sound are: